jacek9520@gmail.com

 file size 2,3 MB, 23 pages

-the text contains the main ideas from the book “(Non) real Socialism”
+the text contains the main ideas from the book “(Un)Real Socialism”.
+See this page (Un)Real Socialism

 How to build successful capitalism in Third World countries (2003)